OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-05.md

 ## Mark 5:37

-He did not allow anyone to follow Him except Peter, James, and John the brother of James.
+He did not permit anyone to follow Him except Peter, James, and John the brother of James.

 ## Mark 5:38